 We are far too easily pleased. —C.S.
 Lewis

 So as of February 23, 2014, I’ve decided that the time has come to change the way I use Facebook.
-People interested in the ideas and work being done at Grain (my company) can follow our Facebook page.
+People interested in the ideas and work being done at my company can follow our Facebook page.
 But I am choosing to stop using Facebook for personal communication with family, friends or clients.

 If anyone has glossed over this entire post until now, leaving Facebook doesn’t mean you (or I) have to leave relationships behind.
 For myself, I’m actively choosing to deepen the real relationships I already have, and create more space for new ones.